SailGP

+2022-23 season Grand Final in San Francisco.

 SailGP, officially the Rolex SailGP Championship, is an annual international sailing competition featuring national teams racing identical high-performance F50 foiling catamarans.
 The series consists of multiple grands prix held at venues around the world, with teams earning points at each event toward an overall season championship.
 Races are designed to be short, fast-paced, and spectator-friendly, showcasing cutting-edge sailing technology and elite crews.
 Since its inaugural season in 2019, SailGP has become one of the leading professional sailing leagues, combining elements of sport, technology, and environmental sustainability initiatives.
-The reigning champion is Diego Botín's Los Gallos SailGP Team, which won the 2023–24 SailGP championship.
+The reigning champions are Emirates GBR, winners of the 2024–25 SailGP championship.

 History

 The competition was started in 2018 by Larry Ellison (co-founder of Oracle) and champion yachtsman Russell Coutts.
 They aimed to establish a commercially viable global sailing race series with a large audience, receiving initial funding from Ellison for five years (later extended to five seasons) to allow the competition to become self-sustaining.
 This had been unsuccessfully attempted in the past with events such as the Extreme Sailing Series.
 The SailGP format uses fast-foiling catamarans in a variety of locations.
-Many teams are currently owned by the competition, with the intention of becoming privately owned.
+Many teams were initially owned by the competition, with the intention of becoming privately owned.

-The first SailGP season took place in 2019 with six teams, taking place across 4 countries in a five GP season.
+The first SailGP season took place in 2019 with six teams, taking place across four countries in a five grands prix season.
 The Australia SailGP Team went on to win that season's championship, helmed by Olympic gold medal winner Tom Slingsby.
 Australia went on to win the first three championships, becoming the most successful team in the sport.

 In the 2023–2024 fourth season, the fleet grew to 10 teams, with five being privately owned.
 Two more teams were added for the 2024–2025 fifth season.
+Since June 2026 following SailGP's sale of the Black Foils all teams have been privately owned.